 CO-HOPE

-Co-Housing in a Pandemic Era
+Collaborative Housing in a Pandemic Era

 In the research project CO-HOPE we explore collaborative housing in the context of the COVID-19 pandemic and the related social challenges in a transnational, inter- and transdisciplinary cooperation.